Yandex Application Load Balancer pricing policy

 What goes into the cost of using Application Load Balancer

-When using the Application Load Balancer service, you pay for the actual use of computing resources of every active load balancer.
+When using the Application Load Balancer service, you only pay for the actual compute resources consumed by active load balancers.

 One resource unit supports these peak performance thresholds: